petrmichal0/bill-split/docs/README.md

 ## Project Title and Description
-Eat-Split is a web application designed to help users split bills and manage balances with friends.
+Bill-Split is a web application designed to help users split bills and manage balances with friends.
 Users can add friends, track balances, and split bills with ease.

 ## Badges
 ![Static Badge](https://img.shields.io/badge/status-online-brightgreen)